-- With a critical shortage of qualified regional workers and available space in certain of its degree programs, Southeast Tech is correctly focused on ensuring the retention of all its current students.
-Programs such as the Student Success Center, daycare facilities, tutoring, student counseling, and others provide a strong base of support for student retention. - New enrollment specifications based on the Entrance Requirement Action Project should be effectively implemented to ensure that students enter Southeast Tech more prepared to succeed.
+With a critical shortage of qualified regional workers and available space in certain degree programs, Southeast Tech is correctly focused on ensuring the retention of all its current students.
+Programs such as the Student Success Center, childcare facilities, tutoring, student counseling, and others provide a strong base of support for student retention.

+- As the largest student organization on campus, the Southeast Tech Student Government Association's (SGA) mission is to ensure the "democratic will" of the student body is expressed in Institute affairs.
+The SGA must serve a critical role in efforts to foster student success and retention, in addition to helping to advance other components of the Strategic Vision Plan.
+It will be important to not only leverage the SGA as currently configured, but also determine how the organization could be even more impactful if enhanced. - The existing Student Ambassador program provides opportunities for Southeast Tech students to represent the Institute in a number of contexts.
+Consideration should be given to further leveraging Student Ambassadors through development of a mentorship program for interested students.
+Ambassadors could help guide and counsel fellow students through the rigors of life inside and out of the classroom and help advance student retention goals. - New enrollment specifications based on the Entrance Requirement Action Project should be effectively implemented to ensure that students enter Southeast Tech more prepared to succeed.
 The Institute's Student Retention Toolkit should also continue to be evaluated in order to engage in continuous improvement of its offerings. - Importantly, all opportunities to work with the business community to expand the number of internship slots should be pursued to ensure students are motivated to complete their degree programs and enter the workforce.
 Engagement with business people could also extend to the potential creation of mentorship, job shadowing, and other programs to connect students with private sector leaders.
+Opportunities to expand experiential learning will make students more career-ready and reduce the need for extensive on-the-job training upon hiring. - Ultimately, success in engaging and retaining students will support a priority institutional goal of increasing enrollment; this will be discussed in more detail in Goal 2, Marketing and Recruitment.

-1.3 INSTITUTIONAL PLANNING AND ACCREDITATION
+1.3 INSTITUTIONAL PLANNING AND EXCELLENCE

-GOAL: Southeast Tech will aspire to meet and exceed established standards for programmatic and facilities requirements.
+GOAL: Southeast Tech will meet and exceed established standards for faculty, programmatic, and facilities requirements as an equal leader in local and state visioning for technical education.